MinexInstitute/minexstyles/README.md

 # minnexstyles
-Styles for FFXIV MMO, curated by the Minnex Institute
+Styles for FFXIV MMO, curated by the Minex Institute